A-mesbah/AdressbookApi/Readme.md

 # Git Repository for InMediasP super awesome Azubis

-This Repository has 2 purposed
+This Repository has 3 purposed

 * Our Azubis can learn and play with Git
 * All they work can be stored and shared among it each to improve communication
+* To control their knowledge via Pull Requests

 ## How to use this Repository